wwrrcira/simply_versioned/README.md

-Fix names bug when exporting YOLOv8-World to ONNX (#8941)
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)